 5: Eat Healthy Food

 After a miscarriage, skin blemishes often appear on the face and chest; acne is one of them.
-The nutrients found in fruits and vegetables help nourish the body, leading to better overall health benefits, including clearing up blemishes after having a baby loss.
+The nutrients found in fruits and vegetables help nourish the body, leading to better overall health benefits, including clearing up blemishes after having a miscarriage.

-This includes vitamin C, which assists with collagen synthesis; Vitamin A has anti-inflammatory properties which act as an antihistamine helping prevent further breakouts from occurring.
+This includes vitamin C, which assists with collagen synthesis, and Vitamin A which has anti-inflammatory properties.
+Both of these vitamins also act as an antihistamine helping prevent further breakouts from occurring.

-Biotin (vitamin H) helps restore balance within your hormones, zinc works together with copper minimizing scarring or hyperpigmentation along with soothing inflamed tissue, Vitamin E has antioxidant properties which scavenge free radicals that are caused by emotional stress.
+Zinc works together with copper minimizing scarring and hyperpigmentation along with soothing inflamed tissue, Vitamin E has antioxidant properties which scavenge free radicals that are caused by emotional stress.

 The takeaway here is acne after a miscarriage can be complicated.
 If you are experiencing this, making the correct change in your lifestyle and diet can be very helpful.